Meter Point Administration Number: Export MPANs

 The vast majority of MPANs are import MPANs, where energy is being consumed.
-However, if a supply exports to the distribution network, then an export MPAN is issued.
+However, if a supply exports to the distribution network, then an export MPAN can be issued.
 If a supply both imports and exports, then both an import MPAN and export MPAN are issued.

 Microgeneration

 Formerly, export MPANs required a half-hourly compliant meter to be installed.
-Since 2003, it has been possible for microgeneration projects, with a capacity of 30 kW or below, to have a non-half-hourly meter to measure export back into the distribution network.
+Since 2003, it has been possible for microgeneration projects with a capacity of 30 kW or below to have a non-half-hourly meter to measure export back into the distribution network.
 Uptake was slow, with the first microgeneration export MPAN being issued in June 2005.
 Some suppliers may not bother to register the export MPAN in MPAS as the revenue is so small.

 Following the closure of the feed-in tariffs, in January 2020 Ofgem introduced the Smart Export Guarantee (SEG) arrangements, where an export MPAN is allocated to allow a supplier to pay a customer for export of low-carbon energy.

 Export capacity over 30 kW is required to be half-hourly metered.
 As part of the Marketwide Half Hourly Arrangements (MHHS), all export consumption will be required to be registered and settled on a half-hourly basis.